tomnaylor/ci-ms4-opera-rep/README-TESTS.md

 All py files were checked on the PEP8 validator passed without error.
 The flake8 linter was also used in Gitpod.

 #### Lighthouse
 I used lighthouse on both the desktop and mobile versions of the site.
-The desktop performance score was 100% (94% for mobile).

 ### Testing against the user Stories